shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/creative-selection-custom-model.md

 }
 ```

-For more information, see <a
+For more information, see [Custom Model Service](custom-model-service.md).
-href="custom-model-service.md"
-class="xref" target="_blank">Custom Model Service</a>.

-**Step 5.
-Associate the custom model with the line item.**
+### Step 5: Associate the custom model with the line item

-In this example, we associate the custom model with the line item by
-setting the `type` field in the line item's `custom_models` array to
+In this example, we associate the custom model with the line item by setting the `type` field in the line item's `custom_models` array to 'creative_selection'.
-'creative_selection'.

 ``` pre
 $cat update-ali